tranhl/find-then-jump/README.md

 ## Getting Started

-Bind the following keyboard shortcuts and you'll be ready to start using :
+Bind the following keyboard shortcuts and you'll be ready to start using the extension:

 - `findThenJump.initiate`: Starts a jump-search without text selection.
 - `findThenJump.initiateWithSelection`: Jump to a search term, selecting all text between the current cursor position and the search term.